The 10 Best Achilles Stretches For Runners

 If you haven’t suffered from any Achilles tendon pain as a runner yet, you are definitely doing something, if not a lot of things, right with your training.

-Our Achilles tendon is notorious for giving us a hard time as it is susceptible to a variety of overuse injuries, commonly caused by running or other sports that include sprinting and jumping.
+Our Achilles tendon is notorious for giving us a hard time as it is susceptible to a variety of overuse injuries such as Achilles tendinitis or Achilles tendinopathy, among others, which are commonly caused by running or other sports that include sprinting and jumping.

 Achilles Stretches For Runners: toe to wall stretch

-Before we get into what we can do for our Achilles tendon, let’s be sure we know exactly what we are talking about regarding anatomy and function.
+Before we discuss what we can do to protect our Achilles tendon, let’s be sure we understand its anatomy and function.

 What is the Achilles Tendon?

-Your Achilles tendon is used to lift your heel off the ground, making it a vital player in being able to stand up on your tiptoes, walk, jump, climb stairs, and of course, run.
-We need it for every single launch in our running cadence, which puts it under loads of stress.
+Your Achilles tendon lifts your heel off the ground, making it vital for standing on tiptoes, calf raises, walking, jumping, climbing stairs, and, of course, running.
+We need it for every launch in our running cadence, which puts it under stress.

 What is Achilles Tendonitis?